 Partner with ESL

-The ElectroScience Laboratory is a major center of excellence within The Ohio State University and is one of the largest radio frequency and optics research laboratories in the world.
-Since 1941, ESL has consistently maintained a national and international pre-eminence in electromagnetics, influencing radio research like no other institution in the world.
+The ElectroScience Laboratory (ESL) is a major center of excellence within The Ohio State University College of Engineering and is one of the largest radio frequency and optics research laboratories in the world.
+Since 1941, ESL has consistently maintained a national and international pre-eminence in the field of electromagnetics, influencing radio research like no other institution in the world.

 Our center consists of 159 people, including 30 faculty and researchers, and more than a dozen visiting scholars and postdoctoral researchers, supported by 10 administrative staff.

 ESL is a breeding ground for the future RF/optics engineers.
-As of autumn 2014, 89 graduate and 13 undergraduate students perform research under the guidance of ESL faculty for the programs that are supported by Department of Defense (DoD), Air Force Research Laboratory (AFRL), Air Force Office of Scientific Research (AFOSR), Office of Naval Research (ONR), National Science Foundation (NSF), Multidisciplinary University Research Initiatives (MURI) and industry through STTR/SBIR partnerships.
+As of autumn 2014, 89 graduate and 13 undergraduate students perform research under the guidance of ESL faculty for the programs that are supported by:

-Through these collaborations, our industry partners engage in mutually beneficial partnerships with our faculty and student researchers and get access to the state-of the-art ESL experimental facilities, specialized in wireless sensors, radio frequency identification (RFID), biomedical sensing, RF materials engineering, radars, microwave and THz imaging, optics and certainly wireless communications.
+Through these collaborations, our industry partners engage in mutually beneficial relationships with our faculty and student researchers and gain access to the state-of-the-art ESL experimental facilities, specialized in wireless sensors, radio frequency identification (RFID), biomedical sensing, RF materials engineering, radars, microwave and THz imaging, optics, and certain wireless communications.